jdber1/opendrop/README.rst

 |

 **OpenDrop** is a fully-featured pendant drop tensiometry software, allowing acquisition, analysis and fitting of pendant drop profiles to obtain surface and interfacial tension.
-OpenDrop now includes functionality for the measurement of contact angles.
+OpenDrop also includes functionality for measuring sessile drop contact angles.

 It runs on **Python 3.5+**, and uses **GTK+ 3** for the user interface, and **OpenCV** for image analysis.